SAP-samples/teched2023-DT160/README.md

 The requirements to follow the exercises in this repository are:
 1. Basic understanding of SAP Digital Manufacturing.
 An overview will be provided as part of this session.
 2. Access to the test environment for SAP Digital Manufacturing.
 Access will be provided as part of this session.
+Majority of exercices will use low-code/no-code capabilities in SAP DM
 3. Access to a tool to invoke SAP Digital Manufacturing APIs.
 Postman will be used as part of this session.

 ## Exercises